Twitter under Elon Musk: State-affiliated media labeling

 On April 8, 2023, Twitter changed the designation of NPR's account from "state-affiliated" to "government-funded".
 On April 10, after managing to get in contact with Musk himself, NPR reporter Bobby Allyn tweeted that Musk said he was relying on a list accessible through a Wikipedia category page, named ":Category:Publicly funded broadcasters", to determine which news organizations' accounts should be deemed as "government-funded media".
 Twitter then added the label to other sources such as PBS, the BBC, and Voice of America, which all three objected to.

 On April 12, NPR announced that its accounts would no longer be active on Twitter, citing the platform's "inaccurate and misleading" labeling of NPR as "government-funded media" despite the fact that it receives "less than 1 percent of its $300 million annual budget" from the Corporation for Public Broadcasting.
 As their last post on the platform, the network shared links to their alternative newsletters, websites and social media profiles.
 In an email to the staff explaining the decision, CEO John Lansing allowed individual NPR journalists and staffers to choose for themselves whether to keep using Twitter, while noting that remaining on the site "would be a disservice to the serious work you all do here".

 On April 17, Canadian public broadcaster CBC was designated as "government-funded media" by Twitter, in response to a letter from Conservative Party of Canada leader Pierre Poilievre.
-On April 18, the label was changed to "70% government-funded media", referring to outdated data from the CBC's 2020–2021 report; shortly afterwards, Musk tweaked the percentage in the label to "69%".
+On April 18, the label was changed to "70% government-funded media", referring to outdated data from the CBC's 2020–2021 report; shortly afterwards, Musk tweaked the percentage in the label to "69%" as a reference to the sex position).
 Musk tweeted "Canadian Broadcasting Corp said they're 'less than 70% government-funded', so we corrected the label".
 In response, CBC announced they would pause Twitter activity.
 Four days later, Twitter stopped labeling state-affiliated media entirely, with neither Western publicly funded outlets such as NPR, BBC and CBC, nor China's Xinhua and Russia's RT, displaying the label on their accounts.